|

 century Europe attached to Malthus's views on

-In the opening half of the nineteenth century,
+population is described in this way: In the opening half of the nineteenth century,

 throughout Europe, members of the ruling classes